“If you just set out to be liked, you would be prepared to compromise on anything at any time, and you would achieve nothing.”

 1. THRONES BUILT BY FOLLOWERS

-These are thrones that are erected by the followers of certain people or leaders whose thoughts, ideas, philosophies and abilities, dominate their followers.
+These are thrones that are erected by people who believe and adhere to the thoughts, ideas, philosophies and abilities, fostered in them by a greater entity.
 The followers willingly or unwillingly submit their authorities to their hero; consequently building an invisible throne for the hero in question.
 E.g., The late Michael Jackson was heralded as the prince of pop music through the continuous and popular declaration of his fans, the world over!
 Michael Jackson's fans willingly or unwillingly submitted themselves under the influence and authority of his singing, dancing abilities, poetry, and ideas.
-Whether Mr. Jackson saw himself as the prince of pop or not, was a decision left entirely up to him to make.
-Whatever the case may be, if Michael didn't have the throngs of followers that sang along his tunes or danced to his rhythms, there would be no 'Prince of Pop' throne for him to even ponder about.
+Whether the late Mr. Jackson saw himself as the prince of pop or not, the decision wasnt up to him to make.
+His throng of followers who sang along his tunes or danced to his rhythms, raised up the 'Prince of Pop' moniker, and sat him upon this throne.
 The powers and privileges of this type of throne are ultimately determined by those who created them - the followers.
-As long as the masses are happy with their chosen hero or leader, then the occupant of the throne gets to enjoy the powers and privileges afforded him, by the followers.
+As long as the masses are happy with their chosen hero or leader, then the occupant of the throne gets to enjoy the powers and privileges afforded him by the followers.

 2. THRONES BUILT BY LEADERS